edwardoughton/globalsat/README.md

 Background and funding
 ======================

 **globalsat** has been collaboratively developed by researchers at the Univeristy of Cambridge, University of Oxford and British Antartic Survey.
-Funding has been provides by UKRI's Engineering and Physical Sciences Research Council (EPSRC).
+Funding has been provided by UKRI's Engineering and Physical Sciences Research Council (EPSRC).
+D. Seki has been supported by Overseas Challenge Program for Young Researchers provided by JSPS.

 Contributors
 ============
 - Edward J. Oughton (Oxford)
-- Daikichi Seki (Cambridge)
+- Daikichi Seki (Cambridge/Kyoto University)
 - Richard Horne (British Antartic Survey)